-To learn a little bit more about Harvest Home, click here.
-For a far more thorough read, try Mrs. Sharp’s Traditions, wherein a cozy, family Harvest Home is described.
-This is one of my favorite seasonal, family resources and I included it in the recommended resources of my book, The Do It Yourself Homestead.
-Several other quality selections are also listed there.
+For a far more thorough explanation of a cozy family Harvest Home, read Mrs. Sharp’s Traditions.
+This is one of my favorite books, which is why I included it in the recommended resources of my book, The Do It Yourself Homestead.

 If celebrating the harvest season is your thing, be sure to check out our book, Five Kernels of Corn.